 As a result of COVID-19, college students are facing a significant disruption to their education for the foreseeable future.
 The prospect of a remote college experience this fall, and likely beyond, is leading many students to seek alternative experiences for the coming year.

 Drawing on our educational background and experience in running our innovative Hevruta Gap-Year program in Israel, we created a new, immersive gap-year study and volunteer program for college students, HevrutaAmerica.

-Modeled after the Hevruta Gap-Year program, HevrutaAmerica will provide an intensive online cohort experience for approximately 25 participants during the fall and spring semesters of the 2020-2021 school year.
+Modeled after the Hevruta Gap-Year program, HevrutaAmerica will provide an intensive online cohort experience for approximately 25 participants during the 2020-2021 school year.
 The program will revolve around the theme of ‘the Jewish future,’ and each semester will have a broad sub-theme enabling a multidisciplinary, ideas-based curriculum around the major questions facing the Jewish people today: Israel, American Jewish identity, Jewish community and its values, and courageous leadership.

 Students who complete the program will receive a Certificate in Jewish Thought Leadership from the Shalom Hartman Institute.